The following tests can diagnose cryptosporidium infection:

 - Stool culture.
-Your doctor might also order a standard stool culture.
-Although this test cannot detect the presence of cryptosporidium, it may help rule out other bacterial pathogens.
+A culture of a sample of your stool can't detect cryptosporidium, but it can help rule out other bacterial pathogens.

 - Other tests.
-Once it's clear that your infection is caused by cryptosporidium parasites, you may need further testing to check for development of serious complications.
-For example, checking liver and gallbladder function may determine whether the infection has spread.
-If you have both AIDS and cryptosporidiosis, a T-cell count — which measures the level of a certain white blood cell that's part of your immune system — can help predict the duration of the cryptosporidiosis.
-A T-cell count under 100 cells per microliter means you're more likely to have complications.
+Once it's clear that your infection is caused by cryptosporidium parasites, you might need further testing to check for complications.
+For example, checking liver and gallbladder function might determine whether the infection has spread.

-If you have a compromised immune system, the illness can last and lead to significant malnutrition and wasting.
-The goal of treatment is to alleviate symptoms and improve your immune response.
+If you have a compromised immune system, the treatment goal is to relieve symptoms and improve your immune response.
 Cryptosporidiosis treatment options include:

 - Anti-parasitic drugs.
-Medications, such as nitazoxanide (Alinia), can help alleviate diarrhea by attacking the metabolic processes of the cryptosporidium organisms.
-Azithromycin (Zithromax) may be given along with one of these medications in people with compromised immune systems.
+Medications such as nitazoxanide (Alinia) can help relieve diarrhea by attacking the parasites.
+Azithromycin (Zithromax) may be given with one of these medications in people with compromised immune systems.

 - Anti-motility agents.
-These medications slow down the movements of your intestines and increase fluid absorption to relieve diarrhea and restore normal stools.
+These medications slow the movements of your intestines and increase fluid absorption to relieve diarrhea and restore normal stools.
 Anti-motility drugs include loperamide and its derivatives (Imodium A-D, others).
-Talk with your doctor before taking any of these medications.
+Talk with your doctor before using these medications.

 - Fluid replacement.
-You'll need either oral or intravenous replacement of fluids and electrolytes — minerals, such as sodium, potassium and calcium, that maintain the balance of fluids in your body — lost to persistent diarrhea.
-These precautions will help keep your body hydrated and functioning properly.
+Persistent diarrhea can cause you to become dehydrated.
+You'll need either oral or intravenous replacement of fluids and electrolytes — minerals, such as sodium, potassium and calcium, that maintain the balance of fluids in your body.

 - Antiretroviral therapies.
-If you have HIV/AIDS, highly active antiretroviral therapy (HAART) can reduce the viral load in your body and boost your immune response.
-Restoring your immune system to a certain level may completely resolve symptoms of cryptosporidiosis.
+If you have HIV/AIDS, highly active antiretroviral therapy can reduce the viral load in your body and boost your immune response.
+Restoring your immune system to a certain level might rid you of the symptoms of cryptosporidiosis.

 Preparing for your appointment

-You're likely to start by seeing your primary care physician.
-However, in some cases, he or she may refer you to a doctor who specializes in infectious diseases or a doctor who specializes in disorders of the gastrointestinal tract (gastroenterologist).
+You're likely to start by seeing your family doctor.
+In some cases, he or she may refer you to a doctor who specializes in infectious diseases or a doctor who specializes in disorders of the gastrointestinal tract (gastroenterologist).

 What you can do

-- Write down key personal information, including any recent travel, especially to other countries or to large recreational swimming areas or water parks.
+- Key personal information, including recent travel, especially to other countries or to large recreational swimming areas or water parks

 - What's the most likely cause of my symptoms?